LOADING ...

 me a of paper, said, "Kid, see the phsychiatrist, room 604."

-And I went up there, I said, "Shrink, I to kill.
+And I up there, I said, "Shrink, I want to kill.
 I mean, I wanna, I

-guts and in my teeth.
+guts and veins in my teeth.
 Eat dead burnt bodies.
-I mean kill, Kill,
+I kill, Kill,

 KILL, KILL."
-And I started jumpin up and yelling, "KILL, KILL," and
+And I started up and down yelling, "KILL, KILL," and

-he started jumpin up and down with me and we was both up and down
+he started jumpin up and down with me and we was jumping up and down

 yelling, "KILL, KILL."
 And the sargent came over, pinned a on me,